LIVE

 The cross-bolt safety is the biggest difference from the Mossberg 500, and I actually prefer it in a life or death situation.
 It’s less to think about, fewer parts to miss under stress.
 The 18.5-inch security model is the configuration to buy.
 Light, maneuverable, and everything you need for hallway distances.

 The Maverick isnโ€™t glamorous.
 It isnโ€™t tactical.
 But itโ€™s reliable, itโ€™s cheap, and it works.
 If youโ€™re looking for the best home defense shotgun under $250, this is the easiest recommendation on the list.
+Read our full Mossberg Maverick 88 review with a 500-round test for the details.

 10. Remington 870 (Express / Police / Tactical Variants)